pnnl/HyperNetX/docs/source/contributions.rst

 #.
 Documentation: Write docstrings for your code to explain the purpose and usage of functions and classes.
 Additionally provide an overview description of the module in the python file.
 For an example of the correct docstring format please see the module **hypernetx/hypernetx/algorithms/s_centrality_measures.py**.

 #.
 Jupyter Notebook Creation: Create a Jupyter notebook named **Advanced <module number> - <module_name>.ipynb** under advanced tutorials folder **hypernetx/tutorials/advanced/.**.
 This notebook should showcase how to use your module and demonstrate its capabilities with thorough documentation.
-Additionally, please provide clear documentation on any new dependencies outside of core HNX that are required.
+Additionally, in the notebook and any other documentation please provide clear documentation on any new dependencies outside of core HNX that are required.

 #.
 Testing: Write unit tests in the test_<module_name>.py file to ensure your module functions as expected.
 This should be located in the algorithm tests folder.
 In the top hypernetx directory you can use the makefile and the command ``make test`` to validate everything is passing.
 Please see other tests and follow a similar format.